sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 3/Toxicology Report (updated).md

 Toxicology indicates the presence of multiple sedatives.
 The exact cause of death remains undetermined pending further investigation.

 **ADDITIONAL CONCLUSION:**
-Amobarbital takes effect in the human body after 72 hours in the body.
-Diazepam reacts with this to cause immediate respirator failure.
+Amobarbital does not take effect immediately in the body.
+Diazepam seems to increase the rate of decomposition.